pipecat-ai/pipecat-ai.github.io/docs/calling-your-bot/02-daily.md

 ## Configuring your bot runner

 You'll need a HTTP service that can receive incoming call hooks and trigger a new agent session.
-We discussed the concept of a [bot runner](http://localhost:3000/docs/deploying-your-bot/basic-pattern) in the deployment section, which we'll build on here to add support for dialin.
+We discussed the concept of a [bot runner](http://localhost:3000/docs/deploying-your-bot/basic-pattern) in the deployment section, which we'll build on here to add support for incoming phone calls.

-Within the `start_bot` method, we'll need to grab both `callId` and `callDomain` from the incoming web request:
+Within the `start_bot` method, we'll need to grab both `callId` and `callDomain` from the incoming web request that is trigger by Daily when someone dials our number:

 ```python
   # Get the dial-in properties from the request